Temporal Vertex Cover with a Sliding Time Window: Introduction and Motivation

-In Section~\ref{sec:hardDTVC} we prove strong inapproximability results for \textsc{SW-TVC} even when restricted to temporal graphs with length $\Delta=2$ of the sliding window.
-In particular, we prove that this problem is APX-hard (and thus does not admit a \emph{Polynomial Time Approximation Scheme (PTAS)}, unless P~=~NP), even when $\Delta=2$, the maximum degree in the underlying graph $G$ is at most $3$, and every connected component at every graph snapshot has at most $7$ vertices.
+In Section~\ref{sec:hardDTVC} we prove strong inapproximability results for \textsc{SW-TVC}, even in the special case where the length of the sliding window is $\Delta=2$.
+In particular, we prove that, unless P=NP, this problem does not admit a \emph{Polynomial Time Approximation Scheme (PTAS)} even when $\Delta=2$, the maximum degree in the underlying graph $G$ is at most $3$, and every connected component of every snapshot has at most $7$ vertices.
 Finally, in Section~\ref{sec:approx} we provide a series of approximation algorithms for the general \textsc{SW-TVC} problem, with respect to various incomparable temporal graph parameters.
-In particular, we provide polynomial-time approximation algorithms with approximation ratios (i)~$O(\ln n+ \ln \Delta)$, (ii)~$2k$, where $k$ is the maximum number of times that each edge can appear in a sliding $\Delta$ time window (thus implying a ratio of $2\Delta$ in the general case), (iii)~$d$, where $d$ is the maximum vertex degree at every snapshot of $(G,\lambda)$.
+In particular, we provide polynomial-time approximation algorithms with approximation ratios (i)~$\ln{n} + \ln{\Delta} + \frac{1}{2}$, (ii)~$2k$, where $k$ is the maximum number of times that each edge can appear in a sliding $\Delta$ time window (thus implying a ratio of $2\Delta$ in the general case), (iii)~$d$, where $d$ is the maximum vertex degree at every snapshot of $(G,\lambda)$.
 Note that, for $d=1$, the latter result implies that \textsc{SW-TVC} can be optimally solved in polynomial time whenever every snapshot of $(G,\lambda)$ is a matching.